Last Updated May 8, 202511 min read

 Conclusion

 In this tutorial, you learned how to set up a CI/CD pipeline for a Spring Boot API using GitHub, CircleCI, and AWS Elastic Beanstalk.
-You have also seen that it is possible to implement best practices for automated deployments of software updates for Spring Boot projects.
-Additionally, you can add custom commands in your pipeline configuration to cater to peculiarities in your deployment process while taking advantage of the preset builds made available by your CI/CD provider.
+You have also learned that it is possible to implement best practices for automated deployments of software updates for Spring Boot projects.
+You can add custom commands in your pipeline configuration to cater to peculiarities in your deployment process while taking advantage of the preset builds made available by your CI/CD provider.

 With this knowledge, you can confidently automate the deployment of your Spring Boot applications, ensuring a streamlined and efficient software development and release process.
 If you haven’t already, sign up for your free CircleCI account and get 6,000 monthly build minutes to try it yourself.